 - 2 pounds boneless, skinless chicken thighs

-Heat the oil in a large Dutch oven or other heavy-bottomed, lidded pot over medium heat.
+Heat the oil in a large Dutch oven or other heavy-bottomed, lidded pot over medium heat.2.

-- Stir in the onion, garlic, and ginger and cook just until the onion is soft and tender, about 3 minutes.
+Add onion, garlic, and ginger and stir, cooking just until the onion is soft and tender, about 3 minutes.3.

 Add broth, soy sauce, and honey and bring to a gentle boil, scraping up any browned bits on the bottom of the pan.
 Add the chicken, in a single layer if possible.
 Cover and reduce the heat to low.
 Cook for 40 to 45 minutes until the chicken is very tender.
 Remove the lid and continue to simmer for 5 to 10 minutes more to let the chicken absorb most of the remaining liquid.4.